• Skip to primary navigation

 That was my cultural context.
 Even for those who didn’t actually live in that context, much of the country saw that picture as an ideal — like some stereotypical “good family” from television.

 Intellectual growth has strongly changed the way I see the world.
-It’s reshaped my cultural context.
+It’s reshaped my cultural context and some of my ideas about what it means to be a good person.
 Psychological and emotional growth have molded different parts of my thinking in new directions, too.

 I encountered intellectual voices along the way which opened my eyes to flaws in my understanding of the culture and of history.
 Once my eyes were opened to flaws in the ways I which I was trained to see the world, I was excited to grow and change.
 What’s more, I foolishly assumed that others would be just as eager to understand the things I’d learned.